check-spelling-sandbox/azure-rest-api-specs/specification/cost-management/resource-manager/readme.md

     reason: 'Settings List designed to deliver very limited records'
   - suppress: TopLevelResourcesListBySubscription
     from: settings.json
-    reason: 'List by subscription is not supported in settings by desgin'
+    reason: 'List by subscription is not supported in settings by design'
   - suppress: EnumInsteadOfBoolean
     from: settings.json
     reason: 'Keeping it as boolean property as per the design'